 Program Director—plans program, supervises and evaluates unit staff, inventories/maintains equipment, and assists with staff training and administration of camp.
 Minimum age required is 20.
 View full description.

-Counselor-in-Training Director—Manages and facilitates the Counselor-in-Training (CIT)/Wrangler-in-Training (WIT) program through its entirety, support and supervise CIT/WIT Counselors, support the Administrative Team and Camp Director, support the Unit Leader team and act in their position as needed, manage all unit and CIT needs, and assist with planning, development, and implementation of the CIT program.
+Counselor-in-Training Director—Manages and facilitates the Counselor-in-Training (CIT)/Wrangler-in-Training (WIT) program through its entirety, supports and supervises CIT/WIT Counselors, supports the Administrative Team and Camp Director, supports the Unit Leader team and act in their position as needed, manage all unit and CIT needs, and assist with planning, development, and implementation of the CIT program.
 Minimum age required is 21.
 View full description.

 Unit Leader—responsible for the program and operation of a camper unit of 24-32 girls.
 Works directly with campers and supervises unit counselors working with campers.
 Minimum age required is 18.
 View full description.